 - Processes and geochemical fluxes associated with earth-atmosphere interaction in chemical weathering.

-- Biogeochemical cycling of stable isotopes and elements in marine and terrestrial systems, with particular focus on the Carbon cycle.
+- Biogeochemical cycling of stable isotopes and elements in marine and terrestrial systems, with particular focus on the carbon and sulphur cycle.

 - The co-evolution of alluvial systems and land plants during the Palaeozoic.

 - The sedimentary record of the terrestrialization process.